Devashish-Sonawane/Big-Foot/Assignment_3/README.md

 ## Task 2

 ### Visualization 1:
-- Navigate to Big-Foot\Assignment_3\Scripts\task1\task1_Bergseth.ipynb to run task_1_Bergseth.ipynb
+- Open Jupyter Notebook and navigate to Big-Foot\Assignment_3\Scripts\task1\task1_visualization1.ipynb.
-  to create aggregated  dataset and associated json objects for this visualization.
+- Click run all cells in task_1_visualization_1.ipynb to aggregate and get json objects for the first visualization (the line chart).
-- In the command line, navigate to the directory: cd Big-Foot\Assignment_3
+- To run locally, in the command line, navigate to the directory: cd Big-Foot\Assignment_3
 - Start a python server by typing this command: python -m http.server
 - If it doesn't open automatically, navigate to http://localhost:8000 or the url provided in the command line.
 - From the browser, navigate to Scripts/task2 and click on visualization_1.html to open and view the visualization.
+- Alternatively, view the visualization on our visualization website.

+# Output:
+- Dataset1/BFRO_vis_1.json

 ## Task 3

 ### Starting the Solr Container